jajupmochi/graphkit-learn/README.md

 * ADD *path kernel up to depth d* and its result on dataset Asyclic.
 * MOD treelet kernel, retrieve canonkeys of all graphs before calculate kernels, wildly speed it up.
 ### 2018.01.17
-* ADD comments to code of treelet kernel. - linlin
+* ADD comments to code of treelet kernel.
 ### 2018.01.16
-* ADD *treelet kernel* and its result on dataset Asyclic. - linlin
+* ADD *treelet kernel* and its result on dataset Asyclic.
-* MOD the way to calculate WL subtree kernel, correct its results. - linlin
+* MOD the way to calculate WL subtree kernel, correct its results.
-* ADD *kernel_train_test* and *split_train_test* to wrap training and testing process. - linlin
+* ADD *kernel_train_test* and *split_train_test* to wrap training and testing process.
 * MOD readme.md file, add detailed results of each kernel. - linlin
 ### 2017.12.22
-* ADD calculation of the time spend to acquire kernel matrices for each kernel. - linlin
+* ADD calculation of the time spend to acquire kernel matrices for each kernel.
-* MOD floydTransformation function, calculate shortest paths taking into consideration user-defined edge weight. - linlin
+* MOD floydTransformation function, calculate shortest paths taking into consideration user-defined edge weight.
-* MOD implementation of nodes and edges attributes genericity for all kernels. - linlin
+* MOD implementation of nodes and edges attributes genericity for all kernels.
-* ADD detailed results file results.md. - linlin
+* ADD detailed results file results.md.
 ### 2017.12.21
-* MOD Weisfeiler-Lehman subtree kernel and the test code. - linlin
+* MOD Weisfeiler-Lehman subtree kernel and the test code.
 ### 2017.12.20
-* ADD *Weisfeiler-Lehman subtree kernel* and its result on dataset Asyclic. - linlin
+* ADD *Weisfeiler-Lehman subtree kernel* and its result on dataset Asyclic.
 ### 2017.12.07
-* ADD *mean average path kernel* and its result on dataset Asyclic. - linlin
+* ADD *mean average path kernel* and its result on dataset Asyclic.
 * ADD delta kernel. - linlin
-* MOD reconstruction the code of marginalized kernel. - linlin
+* MOD reconstruction the code of marginalized kernel.
 ### 2017.12.05
 * ADD *marginalized kernel* and its result. - linlin
-* ADD list required python packages in file README.md. - linlin
+* ADD list required python packages in file README.md.
 ### 2017.11.24
-* ADD *shortest path kernel* and its result. - linlin
+* ADD *shortest path kernel* and its result.